 Latest Blog Posts

-When you read, do characters and settings come to life in your mind—so that you see it all acted out in front of you, like a movie?
-That’s my experience when I read.
+When you read a story, do you see it?
+The characters and setting coming to life in front of you, like a movie?
+That’s my experience.
 And for the longest time, I thought it was everyone’s.
-But no. I had a conversation with a bunch of people recently—and,…
+But no. I had a conversation with a bunch of people recently—and, while most said they were visual and…